parse-community/node-apn/README.md

 ```

 ## Sending a notification
-To send a notification you will first need a device token from your app as a string
+To send a notification, you will first need a device token from your app as a string.

 ```javascript
 let deviceToken = "a9d0ed10e9cfd022a61cb08753f49c5a0b0dfb383697bf9f9d750a1003da19c7"